George W. Julian: Civil War

+Post-war and Reconstruction

 Julian was initially supportive of a radical Republican challenge to Lincoln's nomination for re-election in 1864.
 He briefly joined the campaign to nominate U.S. Secretary of the Treasury Salmon P. Chase, but severed his ties to Chase's nominating committee and supported Lincoln in the 1864 presidential election.
 Julian opposed Lincoln's Reconstruction policy, preferring the plans outlined in the Wade–Davis Bill of 1864, and became a strong advocate of giving the former slaves voting rights.

 In January 1865 Julian voted in favor of the Thirteenth Amendment to abolish slavery in the United States.
 He was proud of his role in that regard.
 Julian equated those who voted for the Amendment to the signers of the Declaration of Independence:

 The greatest event of this century occurred yesterday in the passage of the Constitutional Amendment in the House.
 The spectacle during the vote was the most solemn and impressive I ever witnessed.
 The result for a good while remained in doubt, and the suspense produced perfect stillness.
 When it was certainly known that the measure had carried, the cheering in the hall and densely packed galleries exceeded anything I ever saw before and beggared description.
 Members joined in the shouting, and kept it up for some minutes.
 Some embraced one another, others wept like children.
 I never before felt as I then did, and thanked God for the blessed opportunity of recording my name where it will be honored as those of the signers of the Declaration of Independence.
 What a grand jubilee for the old battle-scarred Abolitionists.
 Glorious fruit of the war.
 I have felt, ever since the vote, as if I were in a new country.
 I seem to breathe better, and feel comforted and refreshed.

 Unlike many other radical Republicans, Julian wanted the former Confederates punished for their rebellion against the United States.
 He called for hanging Jefferson Davis.
 "And I would not stop with Davis," he told an Indianapolis crowd in November, 1865.
 "Why should I?
 There is old General Lee, as hungry for the gallows as Davis.
 [Applause.] ...
 I would hang liberally while I had my hand in."
 In 1865 a Cincinnati newspaper reported that Julian thought a score of former Confederate leaders should be executed and their estates should be confiscated.
 He went on to suggest that these lands should be parceled out to poor people, white and black, in the South, including Union soldiers and sailors.